Morwenn/cpp-sort/doc/sorters.md

 `Compare` should be a type satisfying the [`Compare`](http://en.cppreference.com/w/cpp/concept/Compare) concept.

-While these funnction objects offer little more than regular sorting functions by themselves, you can use them together with [*sorter adapaters*](sorter-adapters.md) to craft more elaborate sorters effortlessly.
+While these function objects offer little more than regular sorting functions by themselves, you can use them together with [*sorter adapaters*](sorter-adapters.md) to craft more elaborate sorters effortlessly.
 Every sorter is available in its own file.
-However, you can also include all the availble sorters at once with the following line:
+However, you can also include all the available sorters at once with the following line:

 ```cpp
 #include <cpp-sort/sorters.h>
 ```

-Note that the library does not make a difference between sorters and sorter adapaters, so the adapters will also be included by the lie above.
-The following non-adapter sorters are available:
+The following sorters are available in the library:

 `default_sorter`
 ----------------